All Episodes

 So sad.

-Now, this first degree murder charge, manslaughter charge, third degree murder requires reckless or negligent behavior.
+Now, this first-degree murder charge, manslaughter charge, third-degree murder requires reckless or negligent behavior.

 First degree has intent and premeditation.

-Second, and again, when they charge people, you gotta remember too, when you're charging them, you have a standard ultimately that you're going to have to meet that will convince a jury, hopefully fair and impartial, not like Roger Stone's jury.
+And again, when they charge people, you got to remember too, when you're charging them, you have a standard ultimately that you're going to have to meet that will convince a jury, hopefully fair and impartial, not like Roger Stone's jury, beyond a reasonable doubt.

 You have to convince 12 people.

-Secondary murder means intent.
+Second degree murder means intent.

 Did that officer intend to kill that person?